Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 3 pages outlining how you will verify that the product meets the most important specific requirements.
 The format of this section should parallel section 3 of your document (see 9.5.18).
 Wherever possible (especially systemic requirements) you should indicate testable acceptance criteria.

+### 4.1 External Interfaces

+Verification of external interfaces will include CI testing of invalid states and inputs from external entities in addition to runtime input verification to ensure external interactions are valid.
+Many invalid external interactions can occur:

+- Invalid rocket uploaded to system : System will accept only .ork files and catch any errors thrown when parsing the file, reporting any issues to the user.

+- Invalid environment variables : System will only accept inputs of the correct format and will warn the user when parameters are outside of normal bounds.

+- Failed API call : System should detect and deal with failed API calls smoothly, alerting the user to unavailability of the requested data.

+- Failure to write to file : System should alert the user that the file write has failed and request another file path be used.

+### 4.2 Functions

+Verifying the desired system functions are reliable and complete will be done through a combonation of CI tests and manual testing.
+By manually acting out each use case specified in 3.2 the user experience can be tested and any issues with usability or program execution can be found.
+CI tests will be used to automate some of these use case tests to ensure none of this required functionality experiences a regression.

+For each function described in 3.2 the use case will be tested and any undesired behaviour logged as an issue.
+Automated tests will also be written to test a variety of inputs including edge cases and invalid invocations.

+### 4.3 Usability

 ## 5. Development schedule.

 ### 5.1 Schedule